dwp/dataworks-snapshot-sender-status-checker/README.md

-    "shutdown_flag": "true", # Defaults to true if not present "reprocess_files": "true", # Defaults to true if not present "is_success_file": "true", # Defaults to false if not present }
+    "shutdown_flag": "true", # Defaults to true if not present "reprocess_files": "true", # Defaults to true if not present "is_success_file": "true", # Defaults to false if not present "filename": "folder/db.database.collection.gz.enc", # Used for logging only, defaults to NOT_SET }
 ```